RINEARN/exevalator/README.md

 The for-loop in the above code runs in the speed of **some tens of millions of cycles per second** (depending on your environment).
 In the above loop, 10 numerical operations are performed for each cycle, so the operating speed is **some hundreds of MFLOPS**.
 We think that this speed is enough for converting values of arrays, or sampling coordinates of curves of expressions, and so on.

-### How to prevent the performance-down when different expressions are inputted frequently: Use an independent instance for each expression
+### How to tune performance when different expressions are inputted frequently

 Exevalator realizes the above processing speed by caching results of parsing and lexical-analysis of the previously-inputted expression.
 Hence, if an different expressions are inputted into an instance of Exevalator frequently, the cache does not work effective.
 For example: